Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Introduction

 Liquid crystals (LCs) are fascinating mesophases with physical properties intermediate between the conventional solid and liquid phases \cite{degennes}.
 LCs are partially ordered materials, i.e., they are more ordered than liquids and less ordered than crystalline solids.
 The partial ordering can manifest in special material directions, layered structures, chirality, columnar structures etc. Nematic liquid crystals (NLCs) are the simplest and perhaps, the most common type of LCs composed of rod-like molecules that tend to preferentially align along some distinguished directions, referred to as \emph{directors}, rendering long-range orientational order \cite{degennes}.
 Smectic LCs are effectively layered LCs, i.e., the LC molecules organise into layers and there is a preferred \emph{director} or nematic ordering within each layer.
 Then, we have cholesterics which are twisted nematics such that the director naturally twists in space and imparts macroscopic chirality.
 Molecular shape can have strong consequences on macroscopic LC properties and recently, there has been tremendous interest in bent-core nematics (BCNs) \cite{jaklirevmodernphysics2018}.
 In non-technical terms, a BCN molecule is composed of two connected rods with an opening angle.
 This kinked shape opens a plethora of possibilities - new phases, biaxiality, natural chirality, non-Newtonian rheology and exotic morphologies \cite{jaklirevmodernphysics2018, patranabish2019ref1, patranabish2019ref2}.

-BCNs were discovered in the 1990's; they are remarkable materials that can exhibit different types of order --- polar, chiral, octupolar, biaxial order etc. They exhibit exotic twist-bend, splay-bend, smectic and columnar phases, amongst many others \cite{jaklirevmodernphysics2018}.
+BCNs were discovered in the 1990's; they are remarkable materials that can exhibit different types of order --- polar, chiral, octupolar, biaxial order etc. They can exhibit structural transitions to more ordered phases —such as twist‑bend and smectic—depending on temperature and molecular architecture ~\cite{jaklirevmodernphysics2018}.
 These BCN phases offer tremendous potential for electro-optic devices, rheological applications and novel functional materials.
-Cybotactic clusters are an intrinsic feature of BCNs; they are smectic nanoclusters such that BCN molecules get locked into clusters because of their kinked shape.
-The existence of cybotactic clusters has been confirmed by multiple experimental methods, e.g., SAXS, cryto-TEM methods, electro-optic measurements \cite{jaklipage102009, jaklipage10shankar, jaklipage10gao} etc. Cybotactic clusters are small, usually tens of nanometers in lateral dimensions and persist in the nematic and sometimes, even in the isotropic BCN phase.
-Cybotactic clusters render additional ordering to the conventional nematic phase and this ordering clearly manifests in optical images (four-lobed structures in SAXS measurements), rheological properties (non-Newtonian properties), elastic properties (suppressed twist elastic constants leading to spontaneous chirality), macroscopic biaxiality \cite{jaklirevmodernphysics2018} etc. As such, it is essential to quantify the additional ordering induced by the cybotactic clusters and how this ordering modulates the conventional ambient nematic ordering.
+Cybotactic clusters are an intrinsic feature of BCNs; they are smectic-like nanoclusters such that BCN molecules get locked into clusters because of their kinked shape.
+The existence of cybotactic clusters has been confirmed by multiple experimental methods, e.g., SAXS, cryo-TEM methods, electro-optic measurements \cite{jaklipage102009, jaklipage10shankar, jaklipage10gao} etc. Cybotactic clusters are small, usually tens of nanometers in lateral dimensions and persist in the nematic and sometimes, even in the isotropic BCN phase.
+Cybotactic clusters render additional ordering to the conventional nematic phase and this ordering clearly manifests in optical images (four-lobed structures, characteristic of local smectic‑C‑like ordering, in SAXS measurements), rheological properties (non-Newtonian properties), elastic properties (suppressed twist elastic constants leading to spontaneous chirality), macroscopic biaxiality \cite{jaklirevmodernphysics2018} etc. As such, it is essential to quantify the additional ordering induced by the cybotactic clusters and how this ordering modulates the conventional ambient nematic ordering.